antononcube/HowToBeADataScientistImpostor-book/Part-1-General-directions-and-orientation/The-target-practitioners.md

 PTS thinks classical statistical methods are most relevant to the problems given to PTS and PTS is inclined to do data modeling first and then apply the usual statistical methods.

-Not as good of a programmer as the rest of the archetypes listed here.
+PTS is not (expected to be) as good of a programmer as the rest of the archetypes listed here.